-You must file your complaint within two years of the alleged violation.
-This is different from the one-year statute of limitations described above, which is for a complaint that the school district violated the IDEA, not due process.
-The two-year requirement does not apply if you were prevented from filing a due process complaint because the school district falsely told you it had resolved the problem, or if the school district withheld information from you that it should have shared.
+You must file your complaint within one year of the alleged violation.
+The one-year requirement does not apply if you were prevented from filing a due process complaint because the school district falsely told you it had resolved the problem, or if the school district withheld information from you that it should have shared.

-Afteryou file a due process complaint, you must provide a copy of it to the Mississippi Department of Education and the school district.
+After you file a due process complaint, you must provide a copy of it to the Louisiana Department of Education and the school district.
 The due process complaint must include your child's name, address, and school; a description of the problem or dispute, including all relevant facts; and a proposed way to resolve the problem.